 Feel your adrenaline rush as you jump from one of the top destinations for a bungee jump in the world, Nepal.
 Your Bungy jump destination is around 100km from Kathmandu at Kodari.
 Don’t worry shuttle service is available.
 You will be jumping from a suspension bridge amidst verdant hills.
 Face your fear as you jump 160 meters into raging River Bhote Koshi.
 It’s an amazing experience beyond words!

 Thermals of Pokhara city favor Paragliding so fly in the sky of the city with unparalleled beauty.
 Soar high and enjoy a bird’s eye view of Pokhara valley, Lake Phewa, and Himalayan ranges.
-You will be flying from Sarangkot along with an experienced pilot who will be manoeuvring the flight.
+You will be flying from Sarangkot along with an experienced pilot who will be maneuvering the flight.

 One of the most famous rivers for rafting in Nepal is Trishuli.
 Enjoy rafting in River Trishuli amidst lush hills with rapids like Ladies’ Delight, S Bend, Upset, and others.
 The sandy river beach of Trishuli is a famous sport for lunch and bonfire at night.
 Since the drive to River Trishuli is only 3 hours’ drive from Kathmandu, it’s a great choice for a day trip.
 Many tourists also stop here to raft as it lies on the way to Pokhara or Chitwan via road.